 Esthetics students and staff were required to earn this certification in order to return to campus.
 This training covered the 12 key principals for enhanced service safety in skincare and spa environments.

 By working with these industry-leading partners, Avenue Five Institute was able to quickly provide supplemental training to all the staff and students.
 They believe that this knowledge helped reduce community spread within our campuses.

 While in distance learning, students and staff were surveyed periodically to gauge interest and sentiment on safely returning to on-campus operations.
 After 3 months of 100% remote learning, survey results began to lean in favor of a partial reopen.
 Phase one of the partial reopening consisted of very small student populations working on one another; no clients were available in the student salon.
 Months later, they reopened the student salon to limited guests.
 The touchless check-in and advanced POS system allowed guests to wait safely in their cars before entering the facility.

 Avenue Five Institute’s goal throughout this pandemic was to keep everyone safe while preserving the educational experience for our students.
 As they reflected on how their campuses responded to this pandemic, there have been many lessons learned.
 What they can say for sure is that none of the decisions that had to be made were easy.
 Emotions were often running high and there was rarely a situation where we could please everyone.
 Student satisfaction is critical to the school’s mission, and so they were hopeful that student feedback about their time during the pandemic would remain positive.

 As part of the standard assessment of overall institutional effectiveness, Avenue Five Institute require all students to complete a satisfaction survey prior to graduation.
 Change like this is never easy and so this year the administration were certainly concerned that exit scores may decline.
-Much to their surprise and excitement, they were thrilled to see that exit scores had reached an all-time high, even amidst the unprecedented change.
+Much to their surprise and excitement, they were thrilled to see that exit scores had reached all-time highs, even amidst the unprecedented change.